How to Get a Chinese Visa – Index

 With respect to the image above:

-- 1. Visa Category: For instance, L Visa is a touristic Visa while Z Visa is a working Visa (see the table above for reading the explanations of each category);
+1. Visa Category: For instance, L Visa is a tourist Visa while Z Visa is a working Visa (see the table above for reading the explanations of each category);

-- 2. Expiration Date: You must enter China before this date or the Visa will expire;
+2. Expiration Date: You must enter China before this date or the Visa expires;

 Can I extend/change my Visa once I enter China?